Hot dog variations: Kansas and Missouri

 A Kansas City-style hot dog is a pork sausage in a sesame seed bun topped with brown mustard, sauerkraut and melted Swiss cheese.

 Maine

 A popular hot dog in Maine is colored bright red and known as a "red snapper".
 The idea was brought to the US by a German immigrant, and two companies—W.A.
 Bean and Rice's—competed in sales.
 The color tradition has stuck into modern times.
-Red nappers are typically served in split-top buns.
+Red snappers are typically served in split-top buns.

 Massachusetts

 In Boston, hot dogs are often served steamed as opposed to grilled.
 The Fenway Frank, served at Fenway Park, is a fixture for Red Sox fans, and there are several other local brands such as Pearl that are used.
 Hot dogs in the Boston area are associated with Boston baked beans, though this is not unique to the region.
 Ketchup, mustard, relish, picalilli, and chopped onions are the most common toppings.

-In Fall River, hot doggeries usually sport the naming convention "(owner's name) Coney Island Hot Dogs".
-The various toppings include cheese, Coney Island, chili, and others.